 From that point, the company is live and must meet ongoing ASIC obligations, including keeping details up to date and paying the annual review fee.

-Founders who rush straight to incorporation without working through these stages often end up redoing registrations, restructuring ownership, or fixing tax and compliance issues later.
-Treating company setup as a staged process, not a one-off task, significantly reduces friction as the business grows.
+Founders who rush straight to ASIC registration without working through the earlier stages often end up redoing registrations, restructuring ownership, or fixing compliance issues later.
+The right order matters more than the speed.

 After your company is registered with ASIC, you’ll need to complete the key tax and business registrations so it can legally operate.